On Randomized Memoryless Algorithms for the Weighted $k$-server Problem: Proof of the Upper Bound

 \end{lemma}

-Here we use the Gauss-Seidel trick, where we prove that the claim is true after every iteration of the Gauss-Seidel procedure, when started from an appropriately chosen point.
-This claim enables us to prove the following current monotonicity property.
+The proof of this lemma is the technical heart of the upper bound.
+It is in this proof that we use the Gauss-Seidel trick.
+We prove that the claim is true after every iteration of the Gauss-Seidel procedure, when started from an appropriately chosen point.
+This lemma enables us to prove the following current monotonicity property.